makyo/writing/posts/tech/_posts/2015-04-21-done-vs-finished.markdown

 > Given a private jet in a hanger, find out how much it weighs.

-Answers ranged from "cut it in half again and again into smaller parts until you can place one on a scale" as a sort of Xeno's Paradox of plane-weighing, to "fill it with a known amount of jet fuel and fly it until it crashes."
+Answers ranged from "cut it in half again and again into smaller parts until you can place one on a scale" as a sort of Zeno's Paradox of plane-weighing, to "fill it with a known amount of jet fuel and fly it until it crashes."

 The answer that the interviewer was looking for, however, was "Google it".